 The following screen shot shows the three options classification, regression and time series.
 Under each option there is a description to make it easier for the user to select the right scenario for each use case.
 In this exercise, we want to create a model to predict which customers are most likely to churn.
 Based on the descriptions of predictive scenario types, we can see that a classification will be able to address our needs.
 So, we select “Classification”.

 In the Pop Up window, we give the scenario a name, e.g. “Customer Churn”.
-In the description it is best practice to give it a more precise description, but we can also proceed without adding a description.

 Now we can create our Predictive Model.